Where is Emmanuel College, and how big is it?

-The Office of Alumni and Development is responsible for campus development in addition to alumni and public relations.
+The Office of Alumni and Development is responsible for campus development in addition to keeping our alumni and friends informed.
 Our website contains information about upcoming events, news and other happenings at Emmanuel.
 It is easier than ever to keep up with your fellow graduates and campus news--just click Stay Connected along the left.

-I hope you will use these pages as a resource to stay involved and to build on those great relationships you began as a student.
+I hope you will use these resources to stay involved and to build on those great relationships you began as a student.
 And, if we can help you in any way, please let us know!
 Our goal is to provide numerous opportunities for you to reconnect with friends, faculty and all of your EC family through these resources.

 Vice President for Development

 Listen to students share about how God is shaping their lives through Emmanuel College!

 Knowledge is the aim of any quality liberal arts education, but the best liberal arts education goes even further.
 At Emmanuel College, you will be enriched by a rigorous academic experience, and you will be inspired by so much more.

 Our institutional desire is to provide our students a high-quality education, taught in a caring Christian environment.
 Here, you will live and study with other Christian students, who every day will lift and embolden you.
 You will work beside faithful, caring professors, who will challenge you and bring out your very best.
 And, you will have access to every possible opportunity, enabling you to grow in ways you never thought possible.